waldolemmer/waldolemmer.github.io/zfs-drives-with-mixed-capacities.md

+---
+description: >
+    How data, reads and writes are distributed across drives with mixed sizes.
+---

 # ZFS: Drives with mixed capacities

 The following output of `zpool iostat mypool` shows how data is striped across single drive vdevs of different sizes: